PrabhakerP/CosmosDBHOL/modules/module02a.md

 ## 5. Uploading a JSON file with multiple items

+1. 1.
+Download the files from  [Downloads](../assests/Module02/)

-1. click New Container from the top left corner, provide the following details.
+2. click New Container from the top left corner, provide the following details.
 Select OK.

     ![New Container](../images/module02/Cities.png)

-2. Expand **Cities** and Click on **CityPopulation**
+3. Expand **Cities** and Click on **CityPopulation**

-3. Select **Upload Item** from the menu and browse to the extrated file and select citie.json.
+4. Select **Upload Item** from the menu and browse to the extrated file and select citie.json.

-4. Click **Upload**
+5. Click **Upload**

-5. Run these queries:
+6. Run these queries:

     SELECT cp.city, cp.state, cp.rank FROM CityPopulation cp